302 Savage Hall

-I conduct translational formative, implementation, and evaluation research to enhance the effectiveness of community-based programs aimed at improving nutritional status and reducing health inequities in the US and globally.
-My work includes qualitative and quantitative research related to maternal and child nutrition; food security; micronutrients; responsive feeding; social support and gender equity; environmental influences on food and physical activity, capacity building for multisectoral nutrition, and community engagement.
+I conduct formative, implementation, and evaluation research to enhance the effectiveness of programs to improve nutritional status and reduce health inequities in the US and globally.
+My translational work includes qualitative and quantitative research related to maternal and child nutrition; food security, responsive feeding; social support and gender equity; environmental influences on food and physical activity, and capacity building for multisectoral nutrition.
 A central focus of my research is the interface between public health nutrition programs and communities, identifying contextual factors that influence motivation, self-efficacy, and capabilities of providers and participants to enhance utilization and effectiveness of interventions for low-income families.

-Mixed methods implementation research to build local government capacity to address the myriad causes of child stunting, in five regions of Tanzania.
+Mixed methods implementation research to build local capacity to address the causes of child stunting in Tanzania.
 Formative research to develop feasible and effective intervention strategies to build knowledge, skills and motivation to improve infant and young child feeding and dietary diversity, including engagement of fathers in support of improved practices, household food security, and child nutritional status.